Joanna12105/smb-safety_system/README.md

 * Bachelor thesis:  "Untersuchungen zum Einsatz von KI und Computer Vision für ein Fahrradassistenzsystem am Beispiel eines rückwärtigen Abstands- und Annäherungswarners"
-* Thesis Objective: The objective of this thesis is to develop a prototype for a bicycle safety system.
+* Thesis Objective: The objective of this thesis is to develope a prototype for a bicycle safety system.
                      The prototype should be capable of using artificial intelligence to differentiate between the
                      classes "full_front_view_car", "covered_front_view_car", "side_view_car" and
                      "covered_side_view_car".
 Additionally, it should calculate the distance between the vehicles